bioinfo-chru-strasbourg/howard/docs/help.configuration.md

 ## chunking_partitions

-Partitioning scheme to use when chunking is enabled, defining how the input file is partitioned during chunking.
-For example, setting this to '#CHROM' will partition the input file by chromosome.
+Partitioning scheme to use with 'parquet' chunking mode, defining how the input file is partitioned during chunking.

 Type: `str`